IBM/rpg-genai-data/docs/pages/task/explain_ compilable_source.md

 9. `Error Handling`: Mention all error-handling techniques used.
 This includes message subfile, custom messages from MSGF, file status checks, return codes from APIs/procedures, and logging errors to a file or job log.

-10. `Possible Problems with this code`: Identify potential issues that could arise during the execution of the program or procedure.
-Mention any problems that should be noted when discussing the final statement that ends the procedure.
+10. `Possible Problems with this code`: Identify potential issues that could arise during the execution of the program.
+Mention any problems that should be noted when discussing the final statement that ends the program.

 11. `Possible improvements to this code`: Identify areas where the code could be enhanced for better performance, readability, or functionality.
 This may include suggestions for error handling, optimization techniques, or alternative approaches to achieve the same result.